rails/rails/guides/source/4_2_release_notes.md

 New applications generated from Rails 4.2 now come with the Web Console gem by default.

 Web Console is a set of debugging tools for your Rails application.
-It will add an interactive console on every error page and a `console` view and controller helper.
+It adds an interactive console on every error page and a `console` view and controller helper.

-The interactive console on the error pages let you execute code where the exception originated.
+The interactive console on the error pages lets you execute code where the exception originated.
 It's quite handy being able to introspect the state that led to the error.